-Most Common Vitamin & Mineral Deficiencies in Women
+Understanding The Most Usual Vitamin & Mineral Deficiencies In Women

 Cold all the time?
 Feeling exhausted, even after a great night sleep?
 The truth is, we often write these symptoms off as things we just have to live with, like PMS.
 When in reality, these symptoms are caused by vitamin deficiencies and just like with PMS, we don’t have to live with them.

 It’s important to remember that you don’t need all of the following symptoms to self diagnose yourself with a vitamin or mineral deficiency.
 For example, you might not have a swollen tongue but you have weak muscles.

 I’ll be mentioning the common amount of milligrams you’ll need of each vitamin to be on track, to calculate the amount per food there is a fun site.

 Here are the most common vitamin and mineral deficiencies in women today!